 The Society is lead by the SNS Council in terms of major strategic direction.
 Members are those who have shown a history of commitment and contribution of their time and energies to the mission of the Society.
 The Council attends a planning meeting once per month over video conference, and works in between in many leadership roles.
 All volunteers are welcome to attend these planning meetings as well.
 Contact us if you are interested.

-Leigh Anderson (Administration Director, Council Member) is recently retired after working 30 years in the aerospace industry, with degrees in computer programming and Cultural Anthropology.
+Leigh Anderson (Administration Director) is recently retired after working 30 years in the aerospace industry, with degrees in computer programming and Cultural Anthropology.
 A well traveled native Texan, she lives there now near much of her extended family.
 Her interests include comparative religion, though she prefers not to label her beliefs specifically.
 She instead blends parts of different traditions and religions to craft her own individual spiritual outlook.
 Leigh volunteers at a local State Park and enjoys family outings, kayaking, hiking, photography and numerous outdoor activities.
 The Administration Director is responsible for communications, logistics, volunteer management, scheduling, and other administrative functions.
+Leigh is also a former Council member.

 Aron Gamman (Membership Director, Council Member) is a deeply curious nature lover, husband and parent to two wonderful boys.
 He is also a sometimes writer, drummer, guitar player and poet (when the muse strikes him) with deep cultural roots in Judaism.
 He has explored the philosophies of many traditions including Buddhism, neopaganism, etc. to spiritual naturalism he embraces, today.
 He graduated from Ohio Dominican University with a Bachelor of Arts in Political Science focusing on environmental issues and recently received a Paralegal Certificate from Columbus State Community College.
 The Membership Director is responsible for cultivating a healthy, thriving, community within the membership.
 This includes promoting member inter-communications, activities and events, welcoming new members, the newsletter, and other ideas for encouraging a satisfying social, intellectual, and spiritual experience for members.